starofrainnight/pywinio/README.rst

 The WinIO library binary distribution will be accessed from winiobinary package.

+This library may not work as expected after win10, because the WinIO project seems abandoned by it's original author and we have no proper rights to update it unless we write another one from ground.
+So this library may not works if Windows changed the API or principle which the WinIO project base on.

 NOTE: This library has been renamed from 'rabird.winio' to 'pywinio' after 0.3.0 .

 * License: Apache-2.0